cewing/training.python_web/source/presentations/session03.rst

 .. rst-class:: build
 .. container::

-    This is a common occurance in web development.
-But it can be hazardous
+    This is a common occurence in web development.
+But it can be hazardous.

+    In order to practice safe development I am going to ask you to read and follow through a `brief tutorial`_ I've created on the subject.

+    If you have any trouble, or if things do not work the way they are supposed to, please reach out.
+We will need this to be working next week.

+.. _brief tutorial: ../../html/presentations/venv_intro.html

 Wrap-Up
 -------